Skip to main content

 1. Donate.
 Across the Arts landscape – from youth programming to professional orchestras, theatres and more, the arts enrich our lives.
 Find nonprofits the Foundation has granted to.
 If you’re a fundholder with the Foundation, contact your relationship manager for personalized giving guidance.

 2. Volunteer.
-Find volunteer opportunities on Catchafire or HandsOn Twin Cities.
+Find volunteer opportunities with your local arts organization or on Catchafire or HandsOn Twin Cities.

 3. Advocate.
 You can advocate for policies to ensure Minnesota maintains its thriving arts scene.